mifi/editly/README.md

 - Resize video to any size or framerate and with automatic letterbox/crop (e.g. if you need to upload a video somewhere and the site complains **video dimensions must be 1337x1000**

 See [examples](https://github.com/mifi/editly/tree/master/examples)

+## Requirements

+- [Node.js installed](https://nodejs.org/en/) (Recommended to use newest stable version)
+- Should work on Windows, MacOS and Linux.
+Needs at least Node.js v12.16.2 on MacOS ([see issue](https://github.com/sindresorhus/meow/issues/144)).
+See also https://github.com/stackgl/headless-gl#system-dependencies

+Make sure you have `ffmpeg` and `ffprobe` installed and available in `PATH`

 ## Installing